hashicorp/packer/website/source/docs/builders/azure.html.md

     CLI example `azure vm image list-skus -l westus -p Canonical -o UbuntuServer`

--   `location` (string) Azure datacenter in which your VM will build.

-    CLI example `azure location list`

 #### VHD or Managed Image

 The Azure builder can create either a VHD, or a managed image.
 If you